Bees in the Shuswap

 After visiting our local library and diving into a few old black and white beekeeping books, I was hooked.
 I spent the next three years working for different commercial beekeeping operations.
 I pollinated crops in the North Okanagan and the Fraser Valley and also worked for a stock producer raising and selling queen bees and nucleus colonies.
 I then successfully completed the Bee Masters short course at SFU and the John Gates 'Queen Rearing Course'.
 Shortly thereafter I took on employment with the Ministry of Agriculture as the local bee inspector for the area.

 Over the years, Larissa and I together have acquired a lot of agricultural experience.
 We have worked on dairy & vegetable farms, in commercial greenhouses, at a tree nursery and also a seed orchard.
 Larissa's even been a chicken catcher !!
-We've raised over a dozen goats which we've milked and butchered, and have raised chickens for eggs and meat.
+We've raised over a dozen goats which we've milked and butchered, and continue to raise chickens for eggs and meat.
 Every year we avidly garden, process and can our bounty.
 Working on both sides of agriculture, we've developed a passion for what we do and we're eager to teach and share.